How to Do Swimming Pool Repair: Comprehensive Guide

 1. Water Level:

-• Check the water level weekly to ensure it remains at the midpoint of the skimmer.
-Low water levels can damage the pump, while high levels can affect skimming efficiency.
+• Weekly: Check the water level to ensure it remains at the midpoint of the skimmer.
+Low levels can damage the pump, while high levels may affect skimming efficiency.

-• Refill the pool as needed, especially during hot weather when evaporation rates are high.
+• Refill as necessary, particularly during hot weather when evaporation rates increase.

 2. Pool Surface:

 • Inspect the pool surface for cracks, stains, or rough patches.
-Small cracks can quickly become larger if left unattended.
+Small cracks can escalate quickly if not addressed.

 • Use a pool brush to clean the surface, making it easier to spot any issues.